Pre-Nursing Studies at Vanderbilt

 • Pre-Nursing Society

-The Pre-nursing society is a Vanderbilt endorsed student organization that serves to support pre-nursing students on campus.
-The group acts as a resource for information regarding career opportunities in advanced practice nursing and the various specialty areas.
-A formal meeting is held each month (September – April) at the School of Nursing with volunteer/community service activities scheduled throughout the academic year.
-Shadowing experience with an advanced practice nurse can also be arranged for active members of the pre-nursing society.
-Current Vanderbilt undergraduate students can join the pre-nursing society through Anchor Link.
+The Pre-Nursing Society is a Vanderbilt-endorsed student organization that serves to support pre-nursing students on campus.
+The group acts as a resource for information regarding career opportunities in registered nursing, advanced practice registered nursing and the various specialty areas.
+A formal meeting is held each month (September– April) at the School of Nursing, with volunteer/community service activities scheduled throughout the academic year.
+Shadowing experience with an advanced practice nurse can also be arranged for active members of the Pre-Nursing Society.
+Current Vanderbilt undergraduate students can join the Pre-Nursing Society through Anchor Link.

 • Opportunities for Doctoral Studies

-After successful completion of the MSN degree, you can continue your studies to earn a doctoral degree in nursing.
+After successful completion of the MN degree, you can continue your studies to earn a doctoral degree in nursing.
 The School of Nursing offers both a Doctor of Nursing Practice (DNP) and a PhD in Nursing Science.
-If pre-nursing students are interested in doctoral studies, they are encouraged to discuss their career goals with one of the pre-nursing advisors.
+If you are interested in doctoral studies, please discuss your career goals with the pre-nursing adviser.
+MN/MN PreSpecialty students who pursue a DNP at Vanderbilt are able to apply course credits already earned to their DNP—allowing them to earn a doctorate in only a few semesters more.

 For Additional Information